Controlla

 "Controlla" is a song by Canadian rapper Drake, recorded for his fourth studio album Views.
 The song was released as the fourth single from the album in the US on June 7, 2016.
-The dancehall song was written by Drake, Matthew Samuels, Dwayne Chin-Quee, Stephen McGregor, Moses Davis, Donald Dennis, Gary Jackson, Patrick Roberts, Andrew Thomas, and produced by Boi-1da, Supa Dups, Di Genius, TheFinal1 and Allen Ritter.
+The dancehall song was written by Drake, Matthew Samuels, Dwayne Chin-Quee, Stephen McGregor, Moses Davis, Donald Dennis, Melvyn Gonzalez, Gary Jackson, Patrick Roberts, Andrew Thomas, and produced by Boi-1da, Supa Dups, Di Genius, TheFinal1, Allen Ritter and Charles "Jamandass da Terminator" Omondi.

 It reached number 27 in Canada, number 18 in the UK, and number 16 on the US Billboard Hot 100.
 "Controlla" was the second dancehall single to be released from Views, along with "One Dance" and "Too Good".

 Pitchfork listed "Controlla" on their ranking of the 100 best songs of 2016 at number 62.

 Background

 Prior to the album's release, "Controlla" was one of two tracks from Views leaked online; The leaked version featured dancehall artist Popcaan.
 The song was still included on the album without Popcaan's contributions and an additional Drake verse plus a Beenie Man sample.